 Service Projects – A goal of the program is to cultivate a stronger sense of community in CILT campers and to get them thinking more about the people and the world around them.
 CILTS collaborate to come up with a service project plan during their session that can be anything to give back to camp, the CILT program, or to a community outside of camp.

 Overnights – We organize an overnight trip for each two week session where the group goes offsite to spend a night camping elsewhere.
-Our CILTS take a backpacking trip out of camp and down to Gerstle Cove in Salt Point State Point Campground, as well as a trip to the Gualala River Redwood Park to camp and kayak.
+Our CILTS take a backpacking trip out of camp and down to Gerstle Cove in Salt Point State Point Campground, or to the Gualala River Redwood Park to camp and kayak.